LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 Perhaps teaching `id`, `label`, `for`, and styling with `#` earlier so that we can select with it might be worthwhile.

+### Hints in I18n

+Add hints to I18n so that they don't clutter up the readability of tests, and so that you can easily add the same hint to multiple relevant tests.